MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: accounting, auditing, bookkeeping ms.date: 04/01/2021
+ms.search.keywords: accounting, auditing, bookkeeping ms.date: 06/15/2021
 ms.author: edupont
-ms.openlocfilehash: e6f6769ec8aefebaf1cabd6c2ec764c454780426
+ms.openlocfilehash: 842c2723fb62775e35673614c609257fe9439115
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "5773763"
+ms.locfileid: "6326896"
 ---
-# <a name="finance"></a>Finance
+# <a name="financial-management"></a>Financial Management

 [!INCLUDE[prod_short](includes/prod_short.md)] includes a standard configuration of most financial processes, but you can change the configuration to suit your business.
 For more information, see [Setting Up Finance](finance-setup-finance.md).

-The default configuration includes a chart of accounts and standard posting groups that make the process of assigning default general ledger posting accounts to customers, vendors, and items more efficient.
+The default configuration includes a chart of accounts and standard posting groups that make the process of assigning default general ledger posting accounts to customers, suppliers, and items more efficient.

 The following table describes a sequence of tasks, with links to the topics that describe them.